Burning Man revelers begin exodus after flooding left tens of thousands stranded in Nevada desert

 The Associated Press

 BLACK ROCK DESERT, Nev.
-(AP) - Muddy roads that left tens of thousands of partygoers stranded for days at a counterculture festival had dried up enough by Monday afternoon to allow them to begin their exodus from the northern Nevada desert.
+(AP) — Muddy roads flooded by a summer storm that left tens of thousands of partygoers stranded for days at the Burning Man counterculture festival had dried up enough by Monday afternoon to allow them to begin their exodus from the northern Nevada desert.

-Burning Man organizers said they started to let traffic flow out of the main road around 2 p.m. local time - even as they continued to ask revelers to delay their exit to Tuesday to ease traffic.
-As of Monday afternoon, they said about 64,000 people remained at the festival site.
+Event organizers said they started to let traffic flow out of the main road around 2 p.m. local time — even as they continued urging attendees to delay their exit to help ease traffic on Monday.
+About two hours after the mass departure began, organizers estimated a wait time of about five hours.

 Organizers also asked attendees not to walk out of the Black Rock Desert about 110 miles (177 kilometers) north of Reno as others had done throughout the weekend, including celebrity DJ Diplo and comedian Chris Rock.
 They didn't specify why.